pewsheen/hajimaku/README.md

 pnpm build
 ```

-In Chrome Extension page, load `dist` directory that generated after we ran `pnpm build`.
+In Chrome Extension page, load `dist` directory that was generated after we ran `pnpm build`.

 ### Roadmap:
-- Inject switch into youtube's control panel
+- Inject switch into YouTube's control panel
 - Popup window to adjust transcriptor's options
 - Translation using Google or OpenAI (by providing API key)